Key Issues Moving Through the MAGA-hijacked Courts

 -

 Status: The Supreme Court will decide whether a federal law immunizing gun manufacturers from lawsuits applies to Mexico’s case.
+Oral arguments are scheduled for March 4, 2025.

 Does New Jersey’s investigation of Smith & Wesson for violating state consumer protection laws violate the corporation’s asserted constitutional rights?